 A report by the GW Regulatory Studies Center finds that analysis of public comments can help agencies pick which regulations to evaluate.
-In particular, we find that comments contain information about different forms of regulations (i.e., specific policy instruments such as labeling requirements or performance standards) that agencies could use to derive generalizable criteria to guide their reviews.
-This finding builds on our previous study demonstrating that different forms of regulation affect outcomes—such as productivity growth—in substantively different ways.
+In particular, we find that comments contain information about different forms of regulations (i.e., specific policy instruments such as labeling requirements or performance standards) that agencies could use to derive generalizable criteria (PDF) to guide their reviews.
+This finding builds on our previous study (PDF) demonstrating that different forms of regulation affect outcomes—such as productivity growth—in substantively different ways.
 In short, in addition to the feedback about individual regulations that commenters point out as candidates for review, the underlying characteristics of those regulations can be used by agencies to prioritize additional regulations for evaluation.

 The Value of Retrospective Review

 Retrospective review generates evidence about the effects of regulations after they have been implemented with the goal of either modifying them as needed or verifying that they are working satisfactorily to achieve their intended policy objectives.
 In addition to improving individual regulations, scholars note that retrospective review results in incremental learning that can help regulators improve their design of future regulations.
 For instance, reviews could generate more accurate data about compliance costs, distributional effects, or unintended consequences—all of which could improve future agency analysis.
 In short, retrospective review is necessary for generating evidence about the real-world outcomes of regulation and can improve future policymaking.